OpenSDN-io/docs/opensdn-feature-architecture-guide/network-qos-vnc-3.1.rst

 Queuing
 -------

-Tungsten Fabric supports QoS.
-These sections provide an overview of the queuing features available in Tungsten Fabric.
+OpenSDN supports QoS.
+These sections provide an overview of the queuing features available in OpenSDN.

 The queue to which a packet is sent is specified by the forwarding class.